StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

 By default, the Podman socket resides at `/run/podman/podman.sock`.
 This path may vary depending on your system configuration.

 !!!
-Example "Cortex uses Podman service"
+Example "Configuring Cortex to run analyzers with Podman"

     To allow Cortex to run analyzers with Podman, mount the Podman socket inside the container at `/var/run/docker.sock`: